MicrosoftDocs/windows-dev-docs/windows-apps-src/design/shell/tiles-and-notifications/windows-push-notification-services--wns--overview.md

 ## Registering your app and receiving the credentials for your cloud service

 Before you can send notifications using WNS, your app must be registered with the Store Dashboard.
 This will provide you with credentials for your app that your cloud service will use in authenticating with WNS.
 These credentials consist of a Package Security Identifier (SID) and a secret key.
 To perform this registration, go to the [Windows Dev Center](http://go.microsoft.com/fwlink/p/?linkid=511146) and select **Dashboard**.
+After you create your app, you can retrieve the credentials following the instructions on the **App Management - WNS/MPNS** page.
+If you want to use the Live Services solution, follow the *Live services site* link on this page.

 Each app has its own set of credentials for its cloud service.
 These credentials cannot be used to send notifications to any other app.